francis-xvr/BalloonBurst/README.md

-# BalloonBurst
-A complete ReactJS based simple game for toddlers to learn mouse handling
+A simple game for toddlers to learn mouse movements and click